 Termination and Amendment of the Plan.
 Unless terminated earlier, the 2022 Share Incentive Plan has a term of ten years from the date of its effectiveness.
 Our board of directors has the authority to terminate, amend, suspend or modify the 2022 Share Incentive Plan, provided that certain amendments to the plan require the approval of our shareholders.
 However, unless otherwise determined by the plan administrator in good faith, no such action may adversely affect in any material way any award previously issued pursuant to the 2022 Share Incentive Plan.

-The following table summarizes, as of the date of this prospectus, the number of options we have granted to our directors and officers, excluding awards that were forfeited or cancelled after the relevant grant dates.
+As of the date of this prospectus, we have not granted options to our directors or executive officers.